Whistleblowing and self-reporting

 - adopt in Russia an internal document regulating the handling of whistleblower reports.

 Is it common for leniency to be shown to organisations that self-report and/or cooperate with authorities?
 If so, what process must be followed?

-Following the adoption of proposed legislative changes, if criminal liability is extended to legal entities then organisations that self-report may benefit from the leniency provisions of Articles 204 (bribery in a commercial organisation), 204.1 (mediation in bribery in a commercial organisation), 291 (bribe taking by a civil servant) or 291.1 (mediation in bribery of a civil servant) of the Criminal Code.
-Under these provisions, the bribe giver is released from criminal liability if he or she:
+The benefits of self-reporting will be limited to the reporting company itself.
+Individuals who made bribery payments in the interest of the company – typically employees and agents – will continue to face prosecution under the Criminal Code.
+However, individuals may separately self-report under the leniency provisions of Articles 204 (bribery in a commercial organisation), 204.1 (mediation in bribery in a commercial organisation), 291 (bribe giving to a civil servant) and 291.1 (mediation in bribery of a civil servant) of the Criminal Code.